China military drills ramp up pressure on Taiwan – DW – 10/14/2024

 China military drills ramp up pressure on TaiwanOctober 14, 2024

-Taiwan's Defense Ministry "strongly condemned" Chinese military exercises staged Monday as "irrational and provocative," as multiple branches of China's People's Liberation Army (PLA) simulated a blockade of the island.
+Taiwan's Defense Ministry "strongly condemned" military exercises staged by China on Monday as "irrational and provocative," as multiple branches of China's People's Liberation Army (PLA) simulated a blockade of the island.

-The drills, named "Joint Sword-2024B," came just days after Taiwan's President Lai Ching-te's National Day speech, during which he said China has "no right to represent Taiwan" and reiterated that the two sides are "not subordinate" to each other.
+The drills, named "Joint Sword-2024B," came just days after Taiwanese President Lai Ching-te's National Day speech, during which he said China had "no right to represent Taiwan" and reiterated that the two sides are "not subordinate" to each other.

-When President Lai was elected in January 2024, Beijing called him a "dangerous separatist."
-After Lai's inauguration speech in May, Beijing carried out a round of large-scale military drills dubbed "Joint Sword-2024A."
+When Lai was elected in January, Beijing called him a "dangerous separatist."
+After his inauguration speech in May, Beijing carried out a round of large-scale military drills dubbed "Joint Sword-2024A."

 On Monday, The PLA's Eastern Theater Command said the latest drills were "a stern warning" to those conducting "separatist acts" and promoting "independence."

-"It is a legitimate and necessary operation for safeguarding state sovereignty and national unity," said PLA Eastern Command spokesperson Li Xi.
+"It is a legitimate and necessary operation for safeguarding state sovereignty and national unity," PLA Eastern Command spokesperson Li Xi said.
 Li added that multiple branches of China's military were participating in joint exercises to test operational capabilities.

 The PLA said the drills focused on "sea-air combat readiness patrols, blockades of key ports and areas, assaults on maritime and ground targets, and the joint seizure of comprehensive superiority."